Erotic asphyxiation: Practice

+A woman who is getting sexual pleasure by strangling herself.

 Various methods are used to achieve the level of oxygen depletion needed, such as a hanging, suffocation with a plastic bag over the head, self-strangulation such as with a ligature, gas or volatile solvents, chest compression, or some combination of these.
 Complicated devices (such as hydraulics) are sometimes used to produce the desired effects.
 The practice can be dangerous even if performed with care and has resulted in a significant number of accidental deaths.
 Uva (1995) writes "Estimates of the mortality rate of autoerotic asphyxia range from 250 to 1000 deaths per year in the United States."
 Cases have also been reported in Scandinavia and Germany.
 Swedish police reported in 1994 that the number of autoerotic asphyxiation fatalities in the Stockholm area (c.
 1.7 million inhabitants) were at least five annually, but the number of unrecorded cases was assumed to be high.
 Autoerotic asphyxiation may often be mistaken for suicide, which is a major cause of death in teenagers.

 In a 2021 survey of US students, women and transgender/nonbinary/gender nonconforming individuals are more likely to have been choked during sex than men.

 Accidental death (with autoerotic asphyxiation)

 Deaths often occur when the loss of consciousness caused by partial asphyxia leads to loss of control over the means of strangulation, resulting in continued asphyxia and death.
 While often asphyxiophilia is incorporated into sex with a partner, others enjoy this behaviour by themselves, making it potentially more difficult to get out of dangerous situations.

 In some fatality cases, the body of the asphyxiophiliac individual is discovered naked or with genitalia in hand, with pornographic material or sex toys present, or with evidence of having orgasmed prior to death.
 Bodies found at the scene of an accidental death often show evidence of other paraphilic activities, such as fetishistic cross-dressing and masochism.
 In cases involving teenagers at home, families may disturb the scene by "sanitizing" it, removing evidence of paraphilic activity.
 This can have the consequence of making the death appear to be a deliberate suicide, rather than an accident.

 The great majority of known erotic asphyxial deaths are male; among all known cases in Ontario and Alberta from 1974 to 1987, only 1 out of 117 cases was female.
 Some individual cases of women with erotic asphyxia have been reported.
 The main age of accidental death is mid-20s, but deaths have been reported in adolescents and in men in their 70s.

 Lawyers and insurance companies have brought cases to the attention of clinicians because some life insurance claims are payable in the event of accidental death, but not suicide.
+Estimating the number of deaths worldwide and how many are due to a mental disorder is very difficult due to lack of data from populous developing countries such as India.

 In fiction

-The sensational nature of erotic asphyxiation often makes it the subject of urban legends.
-It has also been mentioned specifically in a number of works of fiction.
+Erotic asphyxiation appears in a number of works of fiction.